 It is a natural hormone that helps in weight management.
 GLP-1 agents are medicines that work like the “natural” hormone.
 They work on metabolism in a more natural way to help you lose weight in a slow & sustained manner.
 It is not a quick fix and therefore is less likely to lead to a rebound weight gain.
 They include Wegovy®, Ozempic®, and Saxenda®.
 These medications coupled with an Insulin Resistance diet plan can help you manage your weight and your blood sugar levels.

 This medicine may help lower blood sugar and blood insulin levels but does not cause weight loss.
 Side effects may include weight gain, swelling & fluid retention.
-This medication comes in as a recommendation when treating diabetes but is sometimes useful in Insulin Resistance, prediabetes, or even PCOS.
+This medication comes in as a recommendation when treating type 2 diabetes but is sometimes useful in Insulin Resistance, prediabetes, or even PCOS.

 This medicine blocks the absorption of fat in the diet and therefore helps with weight loss.
 Side effects may include diarrhea and oily stool, particularly if food has too much fat.
 We highly recommend consuming multivitamins to prevent deficiency of fat-soluble vitamins.
 Insurance companies often do not pay for Orlistat, but it is now available over the counter in a half-dose